ic-news/.github/CODE_OF_CONDUCT.md

 ## Our Pledge

-We, the ic.news community, pledge to create an open and welcoming environment for everyone, regardless of background, identity, or experience.
+We, the IC News community, pledge to create an open and welcoming environment for everyone, regardless of background, identity, or experience.
 We value collaboration and mutual respect in building a decentralized news platform.

 ## Expected Behavior